giovanni-lucarelli/sparsematrix/README.md

 bash ./build.sh
 ```

 the program will then be avaiable with the name "sparse_matrix".
+Note that are provided two different `build.sh` file, one for each version (templated and not).

 ## Code structure
 The organisation of folders and files is as follows: